anchore/syft/README.md

 }
 ```

-You can run the following command as an example which details the mount/environment configuration a container needs to access a private registry:
+You can run the following command as an example.
+It details the mount/environment configuration a container needs to access a private registry:

 `docker run -v ./config.json:/config/config.json -e "DOCKER_CONFIG=/config" anchore/syft:latest  <private_image>`

 ### Docker Credentials in Kubernetes
-The below section shows a simple workflow on how to mount this config as a secret into a container on kubernetes.
+The below section shows a simple workflow on how to mount this config file as a secret into a container on kubernetes.
 1. Create a secret.
 The value of `config.json` is important.
 It refers to the specification detailed [here](https://github.com/google/go-containerregistry/tree/main/pkg/authn#the-config-file).
 Below this section is the `secret.yaml` file that the pod configuration will consume as a volume.
 The key `config.json` is important.
 It will end up being the name of the file when mounted into the pod.